Laboratory Hazardous Waste Management and Disposal Manual

 - Radioactive liquid waste is segregated according to half lives of the isotopes.
 Colour-coded jars based on the segregation criteria outlined in Table 1 are distributed free of charge to laboratories for liquid wastes.

-- Liquids containing radioactive material must be poured into plastic bottles containing absorbent material which are provided by EHS for the collection of radioactive liquid waste.
-If the liquid is likely to dissolve the standard plastic container, the Permit Holder must contact EHS for assistance.
+- Liquids containing radioactive material must be poured into plastic bottles containing absorbent material which are provided by EPS for the collection of radioactive liquid waste.
+If the liquid is likely to dissolve the standard plastic container, the Permit Holder must contact EPS for assistance.

 - Following addition of liquid waste to the bottle, the attached waste tag must be fully completed.